 Blood cancer is a broader term related to cancers that directly attack the blood, bone marrow and lymphatic system.
 There are three blood cancer types, namely, leukemia, which happens due to uncontrolled production of abnormal white blood cells, lymphoma affects the lymphatic system, and myeloma, which is a cancer of the plasma cells, which help in antibody formation.
-Based on blood cancer types, stages and symptoms, blood cancer treatment is undertaken.
+Based on blood cancer types, stages and blood cancer symptoms, blood cancer treatment is undertaken.

 - Blood Cancer Types